ghisha1/ACTC_MD_ML/README.md

 Datasets and code to accompany "Determining ion activity coefficients in ion-exchange membranes with machine learning and molecular dynamic"s.
 Available at link here

-#Run and call other methods in fuelcell.py and membrane.py from main.py

 If you find this code useful in your research, please consider citing: